Day One — June 20, 2018 Afternoon

 Stacie Sopinka, VP Innovation & Product Development, US FOODS, USA

-Thomas McQuillan, Director of Food Service Sales and Sustainability, BALDER SPECIALITY FOODS, USA
+Thomas McQuillan, Director of Food Service Sales and Sustainability, BALDOR FOOD, USA

 • A vision for how vertical farming will deliver a robust, affordable and local food supply chain within the mega cities of tomorrow.